Himolde-IBE110/Labs/HTML-Clouds/README.md

 ```
 to add the working directory files to the staging area.
 It tells Git that you want to include updates to a particular file in the next commit.

-8. Create your application in heroku.
-That will be the name of your site, as
+8. Choose a name for your site.
+Create your application in heroku. as
 ```bash
 heroku apps:create the-name-of-your-site-if-not-taken
 ```
+if the name is taken, choose another and try again.

 9. The changes are saved to the local repository
 ```git